elisamunoz/save-the-huemul/README.md

 The sections I created for the website are:

 ### Home:
-I wanted to have a picture of the huemul and his environment and a message, to catch the user with in nice landing page.
+I wanted to have a picture of the huemul and his environment and a message, to catch the user with a pleasant landing page.
 ### What we do:
 In this section I wanted to provide the user with information about what our organization does, what our main and ultimate objectives are.
 ### About the huemul: